RFJ’s Model of Therapeutic Intervention

 sunrise

-Relatives for Justice (RFJ) supports people bereaved or injured or a carer for someone who has been injured as a result of the conflict.
+Relatives for Justice (RFJ) work within the specific parameters of supporting those bereaved or injured or a carer for someone who has been injured as a result of the conflict.

-We recognise that each individual has unique needs and that a one size fits all response will not help with the integration of these overwhelming experiencing in the long term.
+In response to this we recognise that each individual has unique needs and that a uniform and standardised response – one size fits all – will not help with the integration of these overwhelming experiencing in the long term.

 Not everyone using RFJ services need psychotherapy or counselling, but many do.